East Hollywood

 When it comes to Thai food, there are plenty of options.
-You can try Ruen Pair, Pa Ord Noodle (they recently opened a new location that focuses on duck dishes), Sapp Coffee Shop (open until 7pm, make sure to try their Jade noodles), and Jitlada.
-If you're looking for a late-night meal, Sanamluang Cafe is a popular choice, especially at 2am.
-Thai Original BBQ, a mini-chain, has a location that my stepmom really enjoys, and it's housed in an old Taco Bell.
+You can try Ruen Pair, Pa Ord Noodle (they recently opened a new location that focuses on duck dishes), Sapp Coffee Shop (open until 7 pm, make sure to try their Jade noodles), and Jitlada.
+If you're looking for a late-night meal, Sanamluang Cafe is a popular choice, especially at 2 am.
+Thai Original BBQ, a mini-chain, has a location that my stepmom even enjoys, and it's housed in an old Taco Bell.
 Both Krispy Pork Gang and Vim Thai-Chinese Restaurant have served me enjoyable meals.

 The two places I eat at the most in East Hollywood are Oi Asian Fusion and Best Fish Tacos in Ensenada.
 Oi has a wide range of options, making it hard to decide what to order.
 The pork adobo bowl, karaage fried chicken, pork buns, dynamite fries, and burger on a pretzel bun are all excellent choices.
 At Best Fish Tacos, the menu is limited to fish or shrimp, but the real highlight is the salsa bar, especially the spicy mango kiss salsa with slaw and crema.